Broome County roadwork scheduled for next week - NewsBreak

 Broome County roadwork scheduled for next week

-BROOME, NY ( WIVT/WBGH ) – According to the Broome County Department of Public Works, the following road work is set to take place across the county beginning on Monday, September 12th.
+BROOME, NY ( WIVT/WBGH ) – According to the Department of Public Works, the following roadwork is scheduled to begin in Broome County on Monday, September 19th.

-- Ditching will be performed on Caldwell Hill, Hale Eddy, Industrial Park, and Pixley Rds., & Broome Parkway
+- Ditching will be performed on Hale Eddy, Industrial Park, and West Chenango Rds.

-- Drainage will be repaired on Bunn Hill & Hooper Rds., as well as Maple St.

 - Patching & striping will take place on various County and Town roadways